Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 Russia continues attacks on Ukraine

-In the meantime, the Russian forces continued to pound Ukraine with missiles and drones.
+In the meantime, the Russian forces continued pounding Ukraine with missiles and drones.

-A Russian drone strike on Kharkiv, Ukraine's second largest city, killed six civilians late on Sunday.
-Among the victims was a toddler and a 16-year-old, according to local officials.
-The strike also injured 20 people, including six children, authorities said.
+A Russian drone strike late Sunday on Kharkiv, Ukraine’s second largest city, killed seven civilians.
+The strike also injured 20 people, authorities said.

 Russian aerial attacks also targeted the northeastern Sumy region and the southern Odesa region.

-Ukraine's Air Force said Russia launched a total of four Iskander-M ballistic missiles and 140 Shahed and decoy drones across Ukraine overnight, of which 88 drones were intercepted or jammed.
+Ukraine's Air Force said Russia launched four Iskander-M ballistic missiles and 140 Shahed and decoy drones across Ukraine overnight, of which 88 drones were intercepted or jammed.

 Kullab reported from Kyiv, Ukraine.
 Associated Press writers John Leicester in Le Pecq, France, Illia Novikov in Kyiv and Dasha Litvinova in Tallinn, Estonia, contributed.